redhatdemocentral/rhcs-brms-install-demo/README.md

 Tip & Trick
 -----------
-This is a good way to look at what is being created during all the 'oc' commands above:
+This is a good way to look at what is being created during the installation:

     ```
     $ oc get all